Single vs Double Crochet: 7 Things Beginners Need

 For stitch diagrams and tutorials from other crafters, visit Ravelry.

 Combining both stitches in one project.
 Who says you have to choose?
 Many of the most beautiful crochet patterns combine single and double crochet within the same piece.
 A blanket with a single crochet border and a double crochet body gets the warmth and density of single crochet where it matters most while benefiting from the speed of double crochet for the main body.
-Experiment with combining both stitches and you will discover endless creative possibilities that showcase the unique strengths of each.
+Experiment with combining both stitches and you will discover endless creative possibilities that put the unique strengths of each on display.

 Which stitch should beginners learn first?
 We recommend starting with single crochet because it gives you the most control over your tension.
 Once you can produce even, consistent single crochet stitches, moving to double crochet will feel natural.
 The muscle memory you develop with single crochet transfers directly to double crochet and all other stitches, so this approach actually speeds up your overall learning process even though it seems like the longer path at first.